ShreyaChak15/flow-prediction/README.md

 We then try to gauge which features might be important for each application.
 Plots for feature importance alongside their F2 scores are stored in:
 `results/xgboost/name_of_application`

+**Note** : Due to the large size of the files, Git open downloads pointers instead of the original files.
+You can use `git lfs` to download the complete files.